deepdoctection/deepdoctection/docs/tutorials/datasets_and_eval_notebook.md

 Depending on the data set, different configurations of the `build` method can yield different representations of data points.
 For example, the underlying image is not loaded by default.
 Passing the parameter `load_image=True` will load the image.

-Note, that all images in **deep**doctection are loaded using the OpenCV framework, where the default loading setting is `BGR`.
+Note, that all images in **deepdoctection** are loaded using the OpenCV framework, where the default loading setting is `BGR`.
 Matplotlib (and PIL default-setting) expects a numpy array in `RGB` order, which is why we have to swap dimensions.
 If you load an image and you want to pass it to **deep**doctection consider only using OpenCV.
 If you coincidently load the image in `RGB` format you will get much worse results without having any errors.

 ```python